One small step from "what is." One giant heap of "what could be."

 Sleep-Stalking

-Alan and Paul enter the world of German Expressionist film in “The Cabinet of Dr. Caligari” (1920).
+Alan and Paul sleepwalk into the world of German Expressionist film in “The Cabinet of Dr. Caligari” (1920).

 • Homunculus say what?